Viehbach (Fahrenzhausen)

-Viehbach is a village in the municipality of Fahrenzhausen in the district of Freising (Upper Bavaria, Germany).
+Viehbach is a village in the municipality of Fahrenzhausen in the district of Freising in Upper Bavaria, Germany.

 History

-The small village is first mentioned in church records during the time of bishop Otto von Freising (1138-1158) as "Viehpach" or "Fichten am Bach" (Lit: Spruce Trees on the Creek).
-It was probably settled even earlier.
-An old Roman road leads from Passau to Augsburg between Viehbach and Westerndorf.
+The small village is first mentioned in church tax records during the time of bishop Otto von Freising (1138-1158) as "Viehpach" or "Fichten am Bach" (Lit: Spruce Trees on the Creek) when a certain "Gumpolt de Viechpach" and an "Ortolfus de Viechpach" are listed as witnesses to the legal transactions.
+The village was probably settled even earlier.
+An old Roman road from Passau to Augsburg passes between Viehbach and Westerndorf.

 The name of the church in Viehbach (St. Laurentius) is first mentioned in a document in 1315.
 Local sources say that today's church was built on the foundations of a much earlier church.
 The village belonged to the district court of Kranzberg, while the church was under the control of the Diocese of Freising.

 Viehbach appears in 1568 on a map by Philipp Apian during his Bavarian map project for Albrecht V. Duke of Bavaria.

 Viehbach and its church were probably affected during the Thirty Years War, especially during the Swedish invasion of Bavaria in 1632, or even the French attack in the area in 1648.
 In 1669 new side altars were rebuilt in the church.

+One of the earliest houses still standing in Viehbach is called the 'Brandweiner Hof', (built in late 17th century and began distilling Brandy in the early to late-18th century).The Nickname stayed with the house ever since.

 Viehbach and other villages were in danger by the Duke of Marlborough during the War of the Spanish Succession in July 1704.
 The villages of Viehbach and Bachenhausen recorded the looting and fires around them.
 When their houses were miraculously saved from destruction, they vowed to hold a mass every year on St. Florian's Day (May 4) to commemorate their liberation.
 The Annunciation can still be seen today in the old village church in Viehbach.